 A one-pot vegan Tater Tot Casserole with a creamy, savory filling of veggies and vegan sausage covered by a golden, crispy layer of tater tots.
-A fun and easy recipe that’s also gluten-free and soy-free.
+A fun and easy recipe that can also be gluten-free and soy-free.

 This vegan Tater Tot Casserole is guaranteed to thrill the child inside you but it'll appeal just as much to the adult you are.